DWilliames/paddy2-beta/README.md

 - [x] Update the 'Stack group' icon, to something better
 - [x] Re-layout the layers after changing the spacing/orientation from within the inspector UI
 - [ ] Better placement within the inspector?
+- [ ] Show a custom icon for vertical/horizontal stretching

 ---